 Be a detective

 Urinary incontinence is not an inevitable fact of Alzheimer’s.
-If incontinence becomes a concern there are some things you can do to improve outcomes.
+Therefore, if incontinence becomes a concern there are some things you can do to improve outcomes.

 Look for causes and clues:

-- Medications – certain medications can worsen or induce urinary incontinence or UI.
+- Medications – certain medications can as a result worsen or induce urinary incontinence or UI.

 - Infections – urinary tract infections are linked to incontinence.